jameslawler/notes/docs/portuguese-language/verbs/todo2/morrer.md

 ## Writing Prompts

-1. Descreva uma cena em que um personagem enfrenta a morte com coragem.
+1. Descreva como morreu um personagem famoso da TV.
+Describe how a famous tv character died.
-2. Conte uma história sobre alguém que morreu em circunstâncias inesperadas.
+2. Para que servem os rituais quando alguém morre?
+What are rituals for when someone dies?
-3. Escreva sobre como você imagina que será o seu último dia de vida.
+3. Você cuida bem de plantas?
+Are you good at looking after plants?